 While extending credit to customers in your industry may be common practice, it’s important for your company to establish credit limits for each and to develop a comprehensive credit review process to identify customers who aren’t credit-worthy.
-By putting these customers on (credit hold) cash in advance, or CIA, you can reduce collections problems and write-offs.
+By putting these customers on (credit hold) cash in advance or cash on delivery you can reduce collections problems and write-offs.

 Other components of CCC

 If you already have a handle on DSO and are ready to optimize the other legs of the equation, DOH and DPO, the following high-level tactics can get you started in these areas: